The Beacon to Canada Celebrated 175 Years – 1840-2015

 Cape Forchu is surrounded by three bodies of water – Yarmouth Harbour, the Atlantic Ocean, and the Bay of Fundy.
 From the base of the light, there is a magnificent view of the Gulf of Maine to the west.
 The island is separated from the mainland by a narrow channel but is connected with the mainland by a government breakwater built in 1873 (the breakwater was replaced by a causeway in 1948-1949).
 Looking west, the Bay of Fundy waters can be seen.
 To the south is the Atlantic Ocean.
 In front is the Yarmouth Harbour with the town lying beyond.

-Today, it’s a great place to have a picnic on the well groomed grounds, enjoy tea by the sea and a cold lobster sandwich in the Tea Room, visit the Museum where the guides will tell you unforgettable tales, shop in the unique gift shop, and walk the shorelines in Leif Ericsson Park enjoying the views and crisp salty air of the Yarmouth Harbour.
+Today, it’s a great place to have a picnic on the well groomed grounds, visit the Museum where the guides will tell you unforgettable tales, shop in the unique gift shop, and walk the shorelines in Leif Ericsson Park enjoying the views and crisp salty air of the Yarmouth Harbour.

 The Lighthouse Route begins at the Cape Forchu Lightstation.
 With approximately 160 lighthouses in Nova Scotia, the most of any province in Canada, they have become a shared symbol of our culture and lifestyle.
 In 1604, Samuel de Champlain discovered this forked tongue of land that he named, Cap Forchu, meaning forked cape.
 Now it is your turn to come discover what the excitement is all about!